 Site speed analysis

 If your website loads slowly, search engines won’t rank it higher in local searches.
 Thus, an important part of local SEO audit is to run a detailed site speed analysis.
 You can use tools such as PageSpeed Insights by Google for this purpose.
 All you need to do is add the URL you want to check.
-This is how the tool gives results for a cafe’s website.

 If you find that your website’s speed is slow, you might want to fix that right away.
 Some excellent steps to go about this include optimising visual content, removing unnecessary media files, reducing the response time of the server and enabling browser caching.
 You might also want to look into minimising both HTTPS requests and redirects.